vanshsadanwar/GR_python_Engine/Readme.md

-This project is a GR engine built on pyhton which given a metric, computes the following:
+This project is a GR engine built on python which given a metric, computes the following:

 -Christofell symbols
 -Riemann curvature Tensor